vincentrrsg/sourcegraph/doc/dev/background-information/sg/reference.md

 ### sg migration downto

-Revert any applied migrations that are children of the given targets - this effectively "resets" the schema to the target version.
+Revert any applied migrations that are children of the given targets—this effectively "resets" the schema to the target version.

 Available schemas: